Arthur Cassini

-Arturo Paul Nicholas Cassini, Marquis de Capuzzuchi de Bologna, Count de Cassini (1836–1919), was a Russian aristocrat and lifelong diplomat who served in the Diplomatic Service of the Imperial Russian Government for 55 years during the 19th and early 20th centuries.
+Artur Pavlovich Cassini, Marquess of Capizucchi di Bologna and Count Cassini (Артур Павлович Кассини; 27 November 1835 – 19 October 1919), known as Arthur Cassini, was a Russian aristocrat and lifelong diplomat who served in the Diplomatic Service of the Imperial Russian Government for 55 years during the 19th and early 20th centuries.
 During his tenure, he served most prominently as Ambassador to China during the Triple Intervention and negotiation for the lease of Port Arthur; as Ambassador to the United States for seven tumultuous years which saw the Spanish–American and Russo-Japanese wars; and as Ambassador to Spain during the Algeciras Conference.

 Early life

-Arthur Paul Nicholas (or Arturo Pavlovich Nicolas) Cassini was born in 1836 into a noble Russian family of Italian lineage which first entered the service of the Czar during the Napoleonic Wars.
-His father, Paul Viktorovich Cassini, had served as Russian Consul at Trieste and as a State Counsellor to Venice.
-Although his titles suggest Italian origin they were, in fact Russian, and by imperial decree of 14 October 1892 Arthur, his brother Michael, and their off-spring were entitled to use the title Count.
+Cassini was born in Trieste, Austrian Empire (now Italy) in 1835 into a noble Russian family of Western European lineage.
+His paternal grandfather, Viktor Cassini, first entered the service of the tsar in 1790 and distinguished himself during the Napoleonic Wars.
+His father, Pavel Viktorovich Cassini, had served as Russian Consul at Trieste and as a State Counsellor to Venice.
+His Venetian mother, Elizabeth Maria Loy, was the granddaughter of Philipp Pittoni von Dannenfeld.

+Although his surname Cassini and aristocratic title Marchese [Marquess] di Capizucchi (of Bologna) suggest an Italian citizenship, his family has been in fact Russian for a long time.
+By imperial decree of 14 October 1892, Arthur, his brother Michael, and their off-spring were entitled to use the noble title of Count (Count Cassini).

 Having graduated from the prestigious Imperial Alexander Lyceum in 1854, Cassini entered into Government service on 18 December 1854, by joining the Foreign Office in St. Petersburg at age 18.
 In 1862 he was granted the title "gentleman of the bedchamber", in 1880—that of "Chamberlain", and on 1 April 1881 he was promoted to "State Councillor".

-Cassini married his first wife Julia Nirotmortseva in 1862.
+Cassini married his first wife, Yulia Nirotmortseva, in 1862.
 This marriage produced one daughter, Maria.
 After they divorced, he was married to Zoya Dmitrievna Bibikova, until her death in 1906.
 They had one daughter, Margarita.
+He was grandfather of Igor Cassini, Russian-American journalist, and Oleg Cassini, fashion designer.